Dami Olonisakin: Simply Oloni blog

 Originally, she simply wrote about her and her friends' dating lives.
 When she started responding to her readers on her blog, that "was practically the birth of [her] platform".
 Her readers' questions are anonymous.
 Some of her answers are short, while others are turned into full articles.
 Simply Oloni addresses a variety of topics, including sexual consent, dating, STIs, abortion, sexual assault, and female orgasms.
 The blog is sex-positive.

 Olonisakin aimed to fill a gap in the sex and relationship advice market on Black women's sexuality.
 She said: "I felt the culture of dating and hook-up culture for a black woman and a white woman were different.
 Black women were being quiet about sex but it didn't mean we weren’t having it."
 She has spoken about racism in the UK sex industry.

 Other work

 Oloni has a Twitter account.
 She encourages women to share their experiences, starting with the catchphrase "Ladies".
-She runs the podcast Laid Bare, where she and two other Black women, Shakira Scott and Shani Jamilah, talk about their own sexual encounters, advise their listeners, and discuss current events.
+She runs the podcast Laid Bare, where she and guests talk about their own sexual encounters, advise their listeners, and discuss current events.
 They encourage women to enjoy sex.
 The listeners are mostly women of color.
 Oloni gives relationship advice on the BBC Three show My Mate's a Bad Date.
 The show focuses on helping bad daters improve.

 Oloni has given sex education workshops in secondary schools with a focus on consent.